mflu/mflu.github.io/README.md

 # About Me

 - Contact me: mingfan.lu@gmail.com
-- You can call me: Frank Lu
+- Call me: Frank Lu

 # About this page
 This page is about Machine Learning/Data Mining/AI on Cyber Security